awsdocs/amazon-lumberyard-user-guide/doc_source/sample-project-multiplayer-enhanced.md

 1. Run the `MultiplayerSampleLauncher.exe` file from your default bin directory\.
    + For Visual Studio 2017, use the `Bin64vc141.Dedicated` directory\.
+   + For Visual Studio 2019, use the `Bin64vc142.Dedicated` directory\.

 ## MultiplayerLobby<a name="sample-project-multiplayer-enhanced-multiplayerlobby"></a>